HMS Thrasher (1804): Fate

 On 3 December 1815 Adamant, Woodcock, master, was driven ashore near Seaford, Sussex.
 She was refloated and made for Newhaven, Sussex but subsequently was wrecked.
 Her crew were rescued.
 Adamant was on a voyage from Malta to London.
 A week later Lloyd's List reported that Adamant had gone to pieces, but that some of her cargo and part of the materials had been saved.

 Later in December 1815, the Morning Post wrote: "The Adamant, from Malta, which was lately wrecked off Newhaven, in Sussex, was originally a King's ship, called the Thrasher gun-brig, and copper-bottomed.
 The cargo and vessel was besieged by the inhabitants for miles round the country, who considered them fair game for plunder."
-The story went on to explain that the underwriters from Lloyd's Coffee House, valuing vessel and cargo at perhaps £100,000 pounds, engaged two officers from the Bow Street Office, to try to recover some of the cargo and to arrest the ringleaders.
+The story went on to explain that the underwriters from Lloyd's Coffee House, valuing vessel and cargo at perhaps £100,000, engaged two officers from the Bow Street Office, to try to recover some of the cargo and to arrest the ringleaders.
 The officers received the cooperation of local Custom's officials.
 They searched some 200 houses and found plunder in many, including sacks of copper sheathing from Adamant; they also arrested some individuals.
 Many inhabitants were astonished at the idea that they had done anything wrong, "considering it an undisputed and ancient right for the inhabitants near a spot where a wreck takes place, to take whatever of the vessel and cargo they could take from the sea."